Blanchot/accountant/README.md

 # ACCOUNTANT

+Experimental utilities for the Neblio-Tachyon blockchain.

-a simple python script to record the daily balance--and received stake(s)--of an address on the Neblio-Tachyon block chain.
+a simple python script to record the daily balance--and received stake(s)--using a Block Explorer address.